fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp3-m1-exercise-implement-base-derived-classes.md

     Using derived classes to create bank account objects for Tim Shao...

     Using inherited properties to display Tim Shao's account information...
-     - Checking account #12381267 has a balance of $500.00
+     - Checking account #13358753 has a balance of $500.00
-     - Savings account #12381268 has a balance of $1,000.00
+     - Savings account #13358754 has a balance of $1,000.00
-     - Money Market account #12381269 has a balance of $2,000.00
+     - Money Market account #13358755 has a balance of $2,000.00

-    Demonstrating inheritance of the Deposit method from the base class...
+    Demonstrating inheritance of the Withdraw, Transfer, and Deposit methods from the base class...
      - Withdraw 200 from Checking account
      - Transfer $200.00 from Savings account into Checking account
      - Deposit $200.00 into Money Market account
-     - Checking account #12381267 has a balance of $500.00
+     - Checking account #13358753 has a balance of $500.00
-     - Savings account #12381268 has a balance of $800.00
+     - Savings account #13358754 has a balance of $800.00
-     - Money Market account #12381269 has a balance of $2,200.00
+     - Money Market account #13358755 has a balance of $2,200.00

     ```

-## Compare the 'new' and 'override' keywords in derived classes
+## Compare the use of new and override keywords in derived classes

-In this task, you extend the `DisplayAccountInfo` method's base class behavior by using the `new` and `override` keywords in the derived classes.
+In this task, you compare the use of the `new` and `override` keywords when extending the behavior of a base class method.
+To explore the difference between `new` and `override`, you apply the keywords to the `DisplayAccountInfo` method in the `CheckingAccount`, `SavingsAccount`, and `MoneyMarketAccount` derived classes, and then use the Program.cs file to observe the results.

 Use the following steps to complete this section of the exercise:

+1. Open the CheckingAccount.cs file.

-1. Create a `DisplayAccountInfo` method in the derived classes that duplicates the base class method
+1. To create a `DisplayAccountInfo` method in the derived classes that duplicates the base class method, add the following code to the end of the CheckingAccount class:

+    ```csharp

+    public string DisplayAccountInfo()
+    {
+        return $"Account Number: {AccountNumber}, Type: {AccountType}, Balance: {Balance}, Interest Rate: {InterestRate}, Customer ID: {CustomerId}";
+    }

+    ```

+    If you hover the mouse pointer over the `DisplayAccountInfo` method, you'll see a warning that indicates the method hides the inherited member `BankAccount.DisplayAccountInfo()`.
+This is because the method has the same name and signature as the base class method.

+1. Update the `DisplayAccountInfo` method with the `new` keyword:

+    ```csharp

+    public new string DisplayAccountInfo()
+    {
+        return $"Account Number: {AccountNumber}, Type: {AccountType}, Balance: {Balance}, Interest Rate: {InterestRate}, Customer ID: {CustomerId}";
+    }

+    ```

-1. Apply the `new` keyword to the `DisplayAccountInfo` method in Checking and Savings
+    The `new` keyword is used to hide the base class method and create a new method with the same name and signature in the derived class.

-1. Apply the `override` keyword to the `DisplayAccountInfo` method in MoneyMarket
+1. Follow the same process to update the SavingsAccount.cs file with a `DisplayAccountInfo` method that uses the `new` keyword.

-1. Update the `DisplayAccountInfo` methods in the derived classes with type specific information

-1. Demonstrate code behavior
+1. Open the MoneyMarketAccount.cs file.

+1. To create a `DisplayAccountInfo` method that uses the `override` keyword, add the following code to the end of the `MoneyMarketAccount` class:

+    ```csharp

+    public override string DisplayAccountInfo()
+    {
+        return $"Account Number: {AccountNumber}, Type: {AccountType}, Balance: {Balance}, Interest Rate: {InterestRate}, Customer ID: {CustomerId}";
+    }

+    ```

+1. Open the Program.cs file.

 1. Update the method in the derived classes using new keyword